Pumpkin Olive Oil Cake with Cinnamon Mascarpone Cream

 This post may include affiliate links, meaning I will earn a small commission if you purchase through my link.
 Affiliate Disclaimer.

 This Pumpkin Olive Oil Cake is reason enough to look forward to fall.
-It has a moist, tender crumb and pumpkin pie’s sweet, warm flavors.
+It has a moist, tender crumb and the sweet, warm flavors of pumpkin pie.
 Served with a light and creamy Cinnamon Mascarpone Cream, it is the perfect end to a cozy meal.

 Creamy pumpkin puree and olive oil keep it moist, while brown sugar, pumpkin pie spice, and cinnamon give it a spice cake vibe.
-I added a little cinnamon to the whipped mascarpone cream to complement the delicious flavors of the cake.
-Whether you are baking for your family or a dinner party, it is the perfect fall dessert.
+I added a little cinnamon to the whipped mascarpone cream to complement the cake’s delicious flavors.
+Whether you’re baking for your family or a dinner party, it’s the perfect fall dessert.

-I have wanted to try making a pumpkin cake for a while now.
+I’ve wanted to try making a pumpkin cake for a while.
 After all, I love the flavors in my no-bake pumpkin pie.
 But my granddaughter is a cake lover, and I wanted to make a fall dessert she would love.
-So, I decided on a cake with all the pumpkin pie flavors and a cool, refreshing topping.
+So, I decided on a cake with all the flavors of pumpkin pie and a cool, refreshing topping.

-What you will love about the whipped mascarpone topping is that it is so light and refreshing while perfectly complimenting the moist cake.
+What you’ll love about the whipped mascarpone topping is that it’s light and refreshing, perfectly complementing the moist cake.

 If you like traditional pumpkin cake recipes, you will love this one!
 In fact, don’t be surprised if this becomes one of your favorite pumpkin recipes.

 My final version of the recipe got rave reviews from my family and neighbors!
-Best of all, this pumpkin cake is especially easy to make with simple ingredients.
+Best of all, this pumpkin olive oil cake is especially easy to make with simple ingredients, just like my Italian Almond Cake.

 Ingredient Notes